nonie186/airbnb-clone-project/README.md

 Hands-on GitHub Repository Management:
 Learn to initialize and structure a project repository, adhering to industry best practices.

-Team Role Documentation:
+# Role Documentation:
 Understand and articulate the responsibilities of various team members, fostering collaboration in real-world scenarios.

-Technology Stack Breakdown:
+# Technology Stack Breakdown:
 Explore the technologies used in a scalable project and their specific contributions to achieving project goals.

-Database Design Proficiency:
+# Database Design Proficiency:
 Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.

-Feature-Driven Development:
+# Feature-Driven Development:
 Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.

-API Security Fundamentals:
+# API Security Fundamentals:
 Implement and document key security measures to safeguard application data and ensure secure transactions.

-CI/CD Pipeline Integration:
+# CI/CD Pipeline Integration:
 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.